sitrox/schemacop/README_V2.md

 ## Basics

-Since there is no explicit typing in Ruby, it can be hard to make sure that a method is recieving exactly the right kind of data it needs.
+Since there is no explicit typing in Ruby, it can be hard to make sure that a method is receiving exactly the right kind of data it needs.
 The idea of this gem is to define a schema at boot time that will validate the data being passed around at runtime.
 Those two steps look as follows: